-The Dão region in central Portugal lies to the south of the legendary Douro Valley.
+The Dão region in central Portugal lies south of the legendary Douro Valley.
 For many years the Dão was associated with highly tannic, fairly ordinary reds.
 Recently, some very handsome reds and ever-improving whites have emerged and gained national and international recognition.
 This region is historically rich with Roman and medieval traces.
 It is also one of the oldest wine regions in Portugal, having been officially demarcated in 1908.

 The Dão is protected from the Southeast by the Serra da Estrela mountains.
 To the west of the region, the Serra do Caramulo mountains shelter the vineyards from the climatic influences of the Atlantic (rainfall, particularly, is significantly lower in the Dão than in neighboring Bairrada, which receives all of the precipitation straight off the Atlantic coast).
 That said, the Dão does receive a good dosage of rain, but fortunately, it tends to be in the winter, and during the ripening months, the weather is generally hot and dry.

 Not only is the Dão surrounded by mountains, but the vineyards themselves are at an altitude averaging 400 to 500m.
-The region sits on an extensive granite plateau, with a sandy soil covering.
-These soils tend to produce grapes with high acidity, further encouraged by the altitude and corresponding temperate conditions (high day temperatures that promote sugar accumulation and cooler night temperatures that preserve acidity).
+The region sits on an extensive granite plateau with a sandy soil covering.
+These soils produce grapes with high acidity, further encouraged by the altitude and corresponding temperate conditions (high day temperatures promoting sugar accumulation and cooler night temperatures preserving acidity).
 In conclusion, the Dão has the perfect climate and terroir to produce fine, well-structured wines with good acidity.
 Typical Dão wines are often compared to Burgundy in style.
 The relatively recent trend in premium wine production in this area is mainly due to the dissolution of the wine production monopoly controlled by the co-operatives.
 Many of Portugal’s top wine producers are spreading into the Dão from other regions with some awe-inspiring results.

 Touriga Nacional Varietal